University of Denver Scholarships (2025–2026)

 How much do most families actually pay?

-The federal average net price is about $48k per year after grants and scholarships are applied.
+The federal average net price is about $39,527 per year after scholarships and grants are applied.

 Is the CSS Profile required?

 Yes.
-DU requires both the FAFSA and the CSS Profile for need-based aid and departmental scholarships.
+DU requires both the FAFSA and the CSS Profile for institutional and departmental need-based aid.

 ✅ Automatic Merit Scholarships